-In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
-This guidance will change how companies account for certain aspects of share-based payments to employees.
-Companies will have to recognize all income tax effects of awards in the income statement when the awards vest or are settled, and additional paid-in capital pools will be eliminated.
-The guidance on employer's accounting for an employee's use of shares to satisfy the employer's statutory income tax withholding obligation and for forfeitures is changing, and two practical expedients for non-public entities have been added.
+In March 2016, the FASB issued ASU2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
+This guidance changed how companies account for certain aspects of share-based payments to employees.
+Companies have to recognize all income tax effects of awards in the income statement when the awards vest or are settled, and additional paid-in capital pools were eliminated.
+The guidance on employer's accounting for an employee's use of shares to satisfy the employer's statutory income tax withholding obligation and for forfeitures changed, and two practical expedients for non-public entities were added.
 ASU 2016-09 was effective for annual and interim reporting periods beginning after December 15, 2016.

 The Company adopted the new guidance prospectively in the first quarter of fiscal 2017.
-The adoption resulted in a \$7,734 decrease in the first quarter 2017 provision for income taxes due to the recognition of excess tax benefits for options exercised and the vesting of equity awards.
+The adoption resulted in a decrease in the provision for income taxes of \$1,406 and \$9,139 for the 13 weeks and 26 weeks ended July 29, 2017, respectively, due to the recognition of excess tax benefits for options exercised and the vesting of equity awards.
 The extent of excess tax benefits or deficiencies is subject to variation in the Company's stock price and timing/extent of restricted stock units vesting and employee stock option exercises.
-Additionally, our consolidated statements of cash flows now present such tax benefits or deficiencies as an operating activity on a prospective basis.
+Additionally, the consolidated statements of cash flows now present such tax benefits or deficiencies as an operating activity on a prospective basis.
 Based on the adoption methodology applied, the statement of cash flows classification of prior periods has not been adjusted.
-The Company did not change its accounting principles relative to elements of this standard and continued its existing practice of estimating the number of awards that will be forfeited.
+As allowed under the new guidance, the Company did not change its accounting principles relative to elements of this standard and continued its existing practice of estimating the number of awards that will be forfeited.